AdvaniaSE/PowerShellFundamentals/03. Commands and Methods/Detailed.md

 *Tip:* Note the property `Id` in the output!

-- Find a command to stop a process
+- Find a command to stop a process using powershell

 ```PowerShell
 Get-Command *process*